 Once you’ve purchased your new gear, connect the antenna to the tuner, then the tuner to your laptop.
 Finally, download the free installer software (if necessary) and launch the application.
 It will walk you through the process of bringing up live TV channels on your laptop.

 Don’t want to buy new hardware?
 You can still watch live TV through your web browser.
-While services like Netflix and iTunes focus on on-demand programs, other services include a live component so you can watch broadcasts—such as sports—as they happen.
+While services like Netflix focus on on-demand programs, other services include a live component so you can watch broadcasts—such as sports—as they happen.

 If you already pay for a cable subscription, this may be the easiest way to tune into live television on your computer.
 All you need are your username and password.

 Take Comcast’s Xfinity Stream service.
-It gives subscribers access to more than 200 channels.
+It gives subscribers access to more than 250 channels.
 Just navigate to the Xfinity Stream site, log in with your credentials, and start watching.
-However, this will only work when you're on your home Wi-Fi network, so you won't be able to carry your television access on vacation, for instance.
+DirecTV offers similar services, and you can access it through a web browser.